Asperato/userdocs/docs/payments.md

 - Redirection to endpoints will apply when payment/authorisations are processed via the Ecommerce URL only, they do not apply when payments/authorisations are processed from within the Asperato application.
 - It is possible to automatically advance straight to the endpoints without displaying the standard Asperato screens.
 Please contact the Asperato team to request this.
 - Redirection to endpoints will not take effect when the Asperato paypage is iframed.
 Postmessages should be used with iframes.

+## Notes for existing users upgrading to 2.16 package

+If you upgrading to package 2.16 then \ask your admin to update the authorisation page layout to include
++ Payment status "Retry in progress"
++ Field "payout reference"
++ Checkbox "suppress notification by psp"